BalistiK-25/s5LanguageTool/README.md

 }
 ```
 Since a string as value is a valid key itself, a warning wouldn't make much sense here.
 It would, however, return that for the languages with the id "pl" and "fr" no key is set.

+As in version 2.4, an additional parmater can be passed to the `LanguageTool.EnableLanguageCheck(true)` function.
+This enables a flag, which marks every string to the `GetString` function, that the passed value is valid because it is a string.
+This helps to identify false positives, as it may not be clear if a string is left accidentally or on purpose.
+Like in the example above, if the flag is set to true, the title would now be appended with the string "LanguageTool: The valid key is a string.", to quickly spot any accidentally left out strings.

 ## Adding your own multilingual function